Notable People

 The speech sounded like the direct version of a Baron Cohen setup.
 Instead of tricking someone into saying the compromising thing, he simply named the platform logic that lets compromising things travel.

-His 2020 contribution, with Isla Fisher and Marc Benioff, to send PPE to British healthcare workers during the COVID crisis belongs to a different register, but it reinforces the sense that his public life is not only prank energy.
+His 2020 contribution, with Isla Fisher and Marc Benioff, to send PPE to British healthcare workers during the COVID crisis belongs to a different register, but it reinforces the sense that his public life is broader than prank energy.
 He is a satirist with a strong taste for systems, responsibility, and public consequences.

 Why he matters

 Sacha Baron Cohen matters because he found a comic form that uses embarrassment as a diagnostic tool.
-He does not just tell jokes about power, prejudice, and vanity.
-He creates situations in which those things expose themselves.
+He tells jokes about power, prejudice, and vanity by creating situations in which those things expose themselves.

 That method can be crude, brilliant, uncomfortable, and ethically unstable all at once.
 It is also unmistakably his.
 Few comedians have made disguise so useful as an instrument of revelation.